GoogleChrome/web.dev/src/site/content/en/learn/forms/attributes/index.md

 Use `type="number"` only for incremental fields such as the quantity of a product.
 Browsers show an up/down arrow for `type="number"` which makes no sense for telephone numbers, payment card or account numbers.
 For telephone numbers, use `type="tel"`.
-For other numbers, use `inputmode="numeric` to get a numeric on-screen keyboard.
+For other numbers, use `inputmode="numeric"` to get a numeric on-screen keyboard.
 {% endAside %}

 {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/bi7J9Z1TLP4IsQLyhbQm.jpg",